Janet 1.38.0-73334f3 Documentation

 until the subprocess has finished executing.
 Technically,

-"waits" on the created subprocess.
+os/execute "waits" on the created subprocess.
 Further details

-regarding waiting will be covered when discussing os/spawn
+regarding waiting will be covered when discussing os/spawn.

-is the exit code of the created
+The return value for os/execute is the exit code of the created

 subprocess.